When My World Was Young 1945-56 The Yellow Brick Road 1956-60

 The Ansonia Apartments

-Probably the most important guy I met was Aaron, a Jewish guy who worked in his family's business in the garment district -- "the most important" because it was through Aaron that I began to have a circle of friends and a regular social life.
-Aaron and I met and tricked one time, but we hit it off as friends.
+Probably the most important guy I met was Arthur, a Jewish guy who worked in his family's business in the garment district - "the most important" because it was through Arthur that I began to have a circle of friends and a regular social life.
+Arthur and I met and tricked one time, but we hit it off as friends.
 He lived on West End Avenue, in a better part of the neighborhood.
 He took to calling me whenever his friends were coming over or going out as a group, and it was a contact that lasted even though I wasn't working normal hours yet.
-Aaron was a native New Yorker, and his circle of friends -- with the exception of his best friend, Greg Stone -- were Jewish, and born and raised in the city or its suburbs.
+Arthur was a native New Yorker, and his circle of friends - with the exception of his best friend, Greg Stone - were Jewish, and born and raised in the city or its suburbs.
 Listening to them talk about growing up and their family life was an intensive course in Jewish New York.
 New York City had the second largest Jewish population of any city in the world, and though it had at one time been considered an "Irish city" (even when the Italians had come to form a large part of its Catholic population), this had been changing for decades and was to climax in the late Sixties.
-Much of what was pervasively and distinctly New York in the way of food, slang, humor and spirit was derived from the Jewish -- and more specifically perhaps, Yiddish -- background of people like the grandparents and parents of Aaron and his friends.
+Much of what was pervasively and distinctly New York in the way of food, slang, humor and spirit was derived from the Jewish - and more specifically perhaps, Yiddish -- background of people like the grandparents and parents of Arthur and his friends.
 And the slang and humor found a place in the gay subculture of the city.

 THE TIMES AND TIMES SQUARE